Pregnancy & Postpartum Therapy

 Heal Birth & Nervous System Trauma:

-Process birth trauma and stored stress responses so your body no longer feels stuck in fight, flight, or freeze — restoring a greater sense of safety, steadiness, and resilience.
+Process birth trauma and stored stress responses so your body no longer feels stuck in fight, flight, or freeze.
+Feel restored to a greater sense of safety, steadiness, and resilience .

 Support integration of your evolving identity as a mother, partner, and individual — reducing shame, internal conflict, and the sense of “losing yourself” during major life transitions.